UmnganeWami/hx-picotron/README.md

 # TO SETUP A PROJECT
 create a project how you usually would with haxe
 run `haxelib run hx-picotron init`, this is required for every project you make.

+# EXAMPLES
+only really one example at `https://github.com/UmnganeWami/hx-picotron-example`